nymea/nymea-wiki/Beaglebone-Black.md

 --------------------------------------------

 ## Install Ubuntu Trusty
 In order to install guh on the [Beaglebone Black](http://beagleboard.org/black) we recommend to use the Ubuntu Trusty 14.04 LTS image.
-A very good an easy installation instruction for the microSD card can be found here:
+A very good an easy installation instruction for the microSD card can be found :

-> **Note:** this will delete all data from your microSD card!

 [Downloads Ubuntu Trusty 14.04 LTS on the BeagleBone Black](http://www.armhf.com/download/)

 [Installation of Ubuntu Trusty 14.04 LTS on the BeagleBone Black](http://www.armhf.com/boards/beaglebone-black/bbb-sd-install/)

+> **Note:** this will delete all data from your microSD card!

 --------------------------------------------
 ### Install Ubuntu to eMMC (internal flash drive)